Friday, July 1, 2022

 "The Dortmunder Gang is back!
 And this caper is their zaniest fiasco yet.
 They are hired by one Arnold Chauncey to heist a priceless oil painting from the latter's fashionable East Side Manhattan townhouse.
 The scheme is all but foolproof: Chauncey collects from the insurance company, pays the boys handsomely for their professional efforts, and ens up with both a tidy profit and his cherished artwork back.
 Simple?
 Not on your Westlake."

-Hurry up, baby!
-My leave runs out in an hour!
-Enough contained two novella's by Donald E. Westlake.
-The first one concerns a murderer who turns detective but can't stop murdering; and the second one is about a sailor who decides to visit his ex-wife one last time after learning she has become a movie star (hence my snide, sexist comment).
+Hurry up, baby!, my leave runs out in an hour!
+Enough held two novella's by Donald E. Westlake.
+The first concerned a murderer who turns detective but can't stop murdering; and the second is about a sailor who decides to visit his ex-wife one last time after learning she has become a movie star (hence my snide, sexist comment).
 Fawcett Crest published this paperback with Gehm's deceptively provocative cover art in 1977.

-Gehm was the cover artist on most of Dorothy Gilman's Mrs. Pollifax novels when they were being issued in paperback by Fawcett Crest in the 1970's and 80's, perhaps totaling as many as seven or eight, and more when you include her non-Pollifax novels.
+Gehm was the cover artist on most of Dorothy Gilman's Mrs. Pollifax novels when they were being issued in paperback by Fawcett Crest in the 1970s and 80s, perhaps totaling as many as seven or eight, and more when you include her non-Pollifax novels.
 Mrs. Pollifax on Safari, the fifth of fourteen series books, was published in 1977.
 I've never been partial to these types of whimsical spy/crime/mystery stories (Westlake aside), but I do love Gehm's whimsical approach to the covers.
-Brings a smile to my face every time I see one.
+Every time I see one it brings a smile to my face.

 "Now the incredible Mrs. Pollifax, part-time geranium expert, part-time spy, has been sent on a safari to smoke out a very clever international assassin whose next target is the President of Zambia.
 "Just take a lot of pictures of everyone on that safari," the CIA man told her.
 "One of them has to be our man."
 It sounded simple enough.
 But it wasn't.
 Because shortly after Mrs. Pollifax started taking pictures, someone stole her film.
 And right after that she was kidnapped by Rhodesian terrorists.
 And right after that-- well, read it for yourself..."